recommeddit/frontend-archived/HOW_TO_UPDATE_TEMPLATE.md

 git rebase master
 ```

-9. Finally checkout to your branch and merge changes (example using master)
+9. Finally, checkout to your branch and merge changes (example using master)

 ```zsh
 git checkout <your-branch> && git merge template-master
 ```

-10. And delete temporary branch after resolve your conflicts
+10. And delete temporary branch after you resolve your conflicts

 ```zsh
 git merge template-master